LivinBreezy/TPGPP/StyleGuide.md

 ## Type Deduction
 Avoid as much as possible.
 Use type deducation (T cast and auto types) when it would benefit the reader or there is a large variety of incoming data types.

-## Lamba Expressions
+## Lambda Expressions
-Use common sense when implementing lamba functions.
+Use common sense when implementing lambda functions.
 Don't place them everywhere throughout your code.
 Instead, use them in convenient ad-hoc situations where defining a full function would be wasteful or reduce readability, such as defining comparison conditions for sort functions.

 ## Template Metaprogramming
 In general, avoid template metaprogramming.
 If this becomes an issue for your software, we can generate exceptions on a needed basis.